High School Graduates Report

 The report consists of three tables:

 All these tables are listed by school name and code (ACT/MDHEWD and DESE district-building codes).
-For the purpose of protecting individual privacy, no statistics are reported in cases involving fewer than 5 students.
+For the purpose of protecting individual privacy, no statistics are reported where the total number of enrollees in the fall cohort was fewer than 5 students.